parkerduckworth/WorkFlow/README.md

 _MongoDB | Express.js | Angular | Node.js_

 This is a concept app.
-The purpose was to show that 'there are better ways' of doing thing.
+The purpose was to show that 'there are better ways' of doing things.
+Essentially this is a small CRUD style app in which you can:

+* create job sites
+* read job site data (from MongoDB, both locally and from Mlab)
+* update job site data
+* delete job site data

 ## Dependencies